jano31415/CLRS/data_intensive_applications/README.md

 integer get something else instead of a but basically this is how it works.

-Thrift, Protofol Buffers: binary encoding with schema
+Thrift, Protofol Buffers: binary encoding with schema See thrift_parser.py.
+Define the schema with type of data and order of fields.
+Then you do not need to repeat the name of every field in the message.
+You can specify the length of the numbers to save some space for small numbers to go to compact encoding.
+We specify the index in the message so that we can send only some fields and also are able to extend.
+(yes i did not implement this)

+Avro: we dont specify numbers for the fields.
+But writer and reader schema can be different! either specify the writer schema at the start of a large file have version numbers and both applications no for each version number the evolution of the schema good for database backup

+data outlives code:
+Be careful if an old application is updating a record that some new field the old application doesnt know about is not removed since the old code doesnt know about it.

+Rest: philosophy
+simple formats, human radable, http features Openapi/swagger to define the format

+SOAP: using XML enoguh said

+RPC: Remote Procedure Call -> like calling a function but somewhere else, idea hiding that this is a network call -> network calls are different and fail often you need to anticipate
+- if you dont get a response you dont know if the call succeeded
+- speed slow and varies